shmuhammadd/dailyml/daily_0002.md

-g

-## Question: Choosing a loss function
+## Question on Loss Function: Choosing a loss function

 Martin met an old friend for a coffee.